Zedespook/advent-of-code-2024/README.md

 - Handled edge cases with wall collisions and multi-box interactions
 - Implemented efficient grid state management for box movements
 - Special thanks to [zebalu](https://github.com/zebalu) for their [amazing Java solution that I used as a reference](https://github.com/zebalu/advent-of-code-2024/blob/master/solution/src/main/java/io/github/zebalu/aoc2024/Day15.java)!

+### Day 16

+- Implemented Dijkstra's algorithm for finding optimal paths through reindeer maze
+- Used state-based approach to track both position and direction in maze navigation
+- Part 1 focused on finding shortest path with rotation costs
+- Part 2 added complexity with path reconstruction and optimal tile counting
+- Optimized memory usage with map-based distance tracking
+- Handled rotation costs efficiently with modular arithmetic
+- Implemented backtracking for finding all optimal paths in Part 2
+- Used set data structure for tracking unique visited tiles

 ## Acknowledgments